boland25/obj-c-hn/Readme.md

 Open .xcworkspace and hit build, and watch the magic happen.
 Will need XCode 5 and run on an OS running 7.0 or later

+###Changes
+I decided to pull in all the articles at once, as the xml is loaded all at once.
+I figured I would display them all at once.
+In the future it might be nice to have a load a few at a time, but I didn't get around to that.

 ###List of still need to do for future versions